 Getting Ready For The Holiday Party Season

-Today on the blog, we have a special guest.
+Today, on the blog, we have a special guest.
 My husband and I met Chef Charles Webb at a party a couple of weekends ago.
-We talked about our businesses and thought what a great idea it would be for him to share what he does here on the blog.
+We talked about our businesses and thought it would be a great idea for him to share what he does here on the blog.
 And since we are all about getting ready for the holidays right now, there’s no better time to discuss planning and hosting a holiday party.
 Take it away, Chef Charles!

 Holiday Party Food

-Beverages often get a lot of attention and consideration with all of the “cheer” in our season’s greetings but what really will make you the super host to all of your guests is amazing food.
+Beverages often get a lot of attention and consideration with all of the “cheer” in our season’s greetings, but amazing food will make you the super host to all of your guests.

 Whether professionally catered (we’re kind of partial 😉 or self-assembled, a few key points are not to be forgotten.